billfitzgerald/infosec-primer/testing_scenarios.md

 ## E3.1 Summary

-Email transport layer security is referred to as "TLS" or "starttls."
+Email Transport Layer Security is referred to as "TLS" or "starttls."
 As the name implies, email TLS protects the contents of traffic as it travels between endpoints on the Internet by encrypting the content and by verifying the authenticity of the servers at the endpoints.

 For example, if an educational application sends a class update to a teacher's email account, TLS can be used to encrypt the email as it travels from the application's email server to the teacher's email server.
 This is analogous to the protection provided by https between a user's browser and an application's servers.